huangli712/ACFlow/docs/src/library/base.md

 # Core

-*Provide basic user's interfaces for the ACFlow package.*
+*Provide basic user's interfaces for the ACFlow toolkit.*

 ## Contents